trifork/digital-health-code-night/README.md

 ## Challenges

+TODO!!!
+In the `src` folder there will be example code snippets of some of the challenges described in the following, but you can also start from scratch and create applications by yourself and connect to an API of your choice:

 We will describe the coding challenges that you will start with and work on during this code-night.
 You will probably not have enough time to work on all challenges described here, but there is plenty of content in the guides to continue at home and finish the projects you have started at the code-night.

 1. The first part of the code-night is to download and install the prerequisites, if you have not done that prior to the code-night.